Skip to main content

 Goodshuffle does not decide who wins or loses a dispute.
 We work with you to compile evidence and submit it to the proper financial partners and card issuers.

 A withdrawn dispute occurs when your client has asked their card issuer to cancel the dispute.
 This does not mean the dispute is immediately won.
-The dispute may still resolve in a loss if you do not submit evidence.
-Additionally, a withdrawn dispute does not resolve in a win or loss more quickly - the typical time frame for a dispute decision is 60-75 days.
+The dispute may still result in a loss if you do not submit evidence.
+Additionally, a withdrawn dispute does not result in a win or loss more quickly - the typical time frame for a dispute decision is 60-75 days.

 Even if a client decides to withdraw a dispute, you should still submit all evidence before the submission deadline.
 Many banks/card providers view a lack of evidence as an acceptance of liability on your part.
 It would be helpful to ask your client for a withdrawal confirmation email or screenshot to include with your evidence.
 Evidence can only be submitted once - to view the best kinds of evidence to submit, please review our Dispute Resource Hub.